 Seldom does a book ever keep me up to three in the morning reading but by the time I was halfway through, I was committed to finishing it.
 Bex may be as different from me as morning is from night, but I wanted this girl to survive intact and couldn’t sleep not knowing what was going to happen to her.
 There are no happy endings in real life but the author leaves us with hope for a better life for a courageous, loyal, young woman who was never given a break.

-I received this book as a free Goodreads Giveaway.
+I received this book as a free Library Thing Giveaway.